Five (group): 1997–1998: Formation and Five

 "It's the Things You Do" was released in late 1998 in the U.S., only to receive a lukewarm reception.
 The group embarked upon a U.S. tour with the American boy band NSYNC, but soon after pulled out due to exhaustion, flying back to England to rest and start work on a new album.
-Still from the first album, "Got the Feelin", "Everybody Get Up", and "Until the Time Is Through" were all released as singles in the UK throughout 1998.
-The group reached the top 5 in several countries around the world, and the latter two singles each rose to the number two spot in the UK.
+Still from the first album, "Got the Feelin", "Everybody Get Up", and "Until the Time Is Through" were all released as singles in the UK during 1998.
+The group reached the top 5 in several countries around the world, and the last two singles each rose to the number-two spot in the UK.
 A significant element in Five's popularity was their resemblance to groups such as New Kids on the Block, East 17, the Backstreet Boys and NSYNC in their uptempo musical style and 'street' image, in contrast to Take That, Boyzone, and 98 Degrees, who at the time were primarily known for their ballads.
 Five also wrote or co-wrote the majority of their songs, which was atypical of boy bands at the time.

 Five were famously offered songs that turned out to be huge hits for Britney Spears and NSYNC.
-In 1997, Max Martin was working on the song "...Baby One More Time".
+In 1997 Max Martin was working on the song "...Baby One More Time".
 It was originally written for the Backstreet Boys, and was turned down; it was later also passed on by TLC.
 Simon Cowell offered Martin an Aston Martin luxury vehicle if Martin would give the song to Five.
 Five initially began writing verses, however, Martin had promised the song to up-and-coming Britney Spears.
 In keeping his word, the finished song went to Spears.
-Five were later offered "Bye Bye Bye" by Martin with the only completed lyric being "ain't no lie baby, bye bye bye."
+Five were later offered "Bye Bye Bye" by Martin, with the only completed line being "ain't no lie baby, bye bye bye."
 Upon hearing the song and attempting to write verses, Scott Robinson noted it sounded more like an NSYNC song than a Five song.
-The group subsequently passed on the song.
+The group passed on the song.